Mikhail-Vaganov/gsoc-2018-blog/_posts/2018-07-09-water-and-andersen.markdown

 And the RDF for the water SPC/Fw model (216 particles, from 0 till 1.5 ps by 0.5 fs time step):
 ![rdf for water 216 particles 2997 steps](https://user-images.githubusercontent.com/16945627/42346082-d1177e5a-80ba-11e8-9fc4-141a61b3ab3f.png)

-Mean squared displacement may be used for estimation of particles diffusion.
+The mean squared displacement may be used for estimation of particles diffusion.

 {% highlight julia %}
 (ts, dr2) = msd(result)